 Regardless of how much financial aid you’ve received, you’ll want to earn some money to spend on costs that you may not have factored in (think transportation, books, and supplies) and for unexpected expenses—not to mention having some cash on hand to enjoy a social life too!

-Start looking for a summer job as early as possible, as you’ll face stiff competition from other students (“The Ultimate Guide for Summer Jobs for Teens”).
-And continue to apply for scholarships, as many may still be available (“10 Great Sites to Look for Scholarships”).
+Start looking for a summer job as early as possible, as you’ll face stiff competition from other students.
+Continue to apply for scholarships, as many may still be available.

-Before leaving home, you’ll want to get your parent’s help and work out a monthly or semester budget you can live by (“How to Make a Budget: A Primer for College Students”) and decide where you’ll bank (“Picking a Bank Account: 7 Things College Students Need to Know”) and how you’ll manage a credit card (“Tips for Managing Credit Cards”).
+Before leaving home, you’ll want to get your parent’s help and work out a monthly or semester budget you can live by and decide where you’ll bank and how you’ll manage a credit card.

 Now is the time to clip coupons for big box stores where you’re likely to be shopping for your dorm essentials (like Bed Bath & Beyond).
-Always ask for student discounts (“60 Awesome Student Discounts”)!
+Always ask for student discounts!

 2. Network with future classmates and roommates.

 Get on the Facebook group for your college class and talk to current students you know (or your friends know) at your college for their advice.
-If you are opting to find your own roommate, get on sites like RoomSurf (“Choosing Your First College Roommate”).
+If you are opting to find your own roommate, get on sites like RoomSurf.

 Once you have one or more roommates, whether you’ve chosen them or your college has done so for you, reach out to get to know each other.
 You’ll also want to agree on shared items and who is bringing them, or if you’ll share the cost of rentals.
-You’re likely to want a mini fridge but some students also like to have a microwave, coffeemaker, hot water kettle, and printer – if they’re allowed.
-Also find out any allergies others may have when deciding what foods to bring.
-You could create a Facebook group if you’ll be sharing a suite, in order to ease the coordination (“5 Ways to Bond With Your Roommate Before You Move in this Fall”).
+You’re likely to want a mini-fridge but some students also like to have a microwave, coffeemaker, hot water kettle, and printer – if they’re allowed.
+Also, find out any allergies others may have when deciding what foods to bring.
+You could create a Facebook group if you’ll be sharing a suite, in order to ease the coordination.

 3. Make a packing list, then make it shorter.